 The NCIS releases fact sheets on coronial data held in the collection.
 Fact sheets include statistical information on deaths reported to a coroner and cover specific topics of public interest.
+Fact sheets are intended to support the work of death investigators and researchers.
 The NCIS does not provide further comment on the facts sheets.

 NCIS data is used for research and policy development by government agencies and other organisations.
 For reporting on other key topics, see research.

-Any reproduction or reporting of intentional self-harm data contained in these fact sheets should be aligned with the Mindframe guidelines regarding reporting of suicide.
+Any reproduction or reporting of intentional self-harm data contained in these fact sheets should consider the Mindframe guidelines regarding reporting of suicide.